dimo414/bash-cache/README.md

 Generally speaking functions which benefit from caching are doing disk or network I/O that exceeds the overhead of reading and writing to the cache.

-You should benchmark your functions with and without caching to ensure you see a meaningful improvement.
+You should benchmark your functions with and without caching (see `bc::benchmark`) to ensure you see a meaningful improvement before deciding to enable caching.

 ### Calling the original function